AmirGhan/christmas-gift/README.md

 2. Install `readline` dependency using the `npm install readline` command.
 3. Start the app using the `node app.js` command.
 4. Use `help` command to see the list of commands.
+5. Enjoy!

+### Unit Testing
-5. For unit testing, install `mocha` and `chai` as Dev-dependency using `npm install --save-dev mocha && npm install --save-dev chai` command.
+1. Install `mocha` and `chai` as Dev-dependency using `npm install --save-dev mocha && npm install --save-dev chai` command.
+2. Run the test using `npm test` command.

 ## Dependencies
 - readline